ffhighwind/DapperExtraCRUD/DapperExtraCRUD/README.md

 or need to map a predicate to SQL command.
 Specifically, I have used this to remove items from a dictionary after deleting rows from a database.

 ### Dapper.Extra.Internal.Extensions.Partition<T>

+This is internally used by the KeyType queries to get around Dapper's limitation of 2100 parameters.
+You should not need to use this with any DapperExtraCRUD methods, but you may need it for Dapper queries.

 # Tips: